15 Interesting Team Meeting Ideas For Enhanced Team Engagement

 13. Rotate Members to take the lead

 This will provide a different dynamic to your team meetings and allow you to explore different perspectives.
-Moreover, rotating team members will help you strategize for various projects simultaneously without hiccups.
-It will also foster learning and provide a whole new experience for the employees.
+Moreover, rotating team members will help you strategize for various projects without hiccups.
+It will also foster learning and provide a new experience for the employees.

 14. Use Different Themes